National Statistical Institute

 Fresh water: to surface water are allocated water on land (including the

 Non-fresh water: are the sea and transitional waters.
-Since 2006 only sea water is included to non-fresh waters as according to the Classification for characterization of surface types' water bodies under the Water Framework Directive, transitional waters are not identified in
+To non-fresh water (sea and transitional) from 2006 to 2015 only sea waters is included - according to the Classification for characterization of surface type's water bodies in conformity with the Water Framework Directive in Bulgaria are not identified transitional waters.
+Due to an update of the typology and classification system of surface water bodies from 2016, marine and transitional waters are re-included in the non-fresh water data.

 Water supply categories: Self-supply; Public water supply, Irrigation systems and other supply: (raw and reused/ wastewater received from other users).